haocai1992/haocai1992.github.io/_posts/2022-01-29-train-and-deploy-fine-tuned-gpt-2-model-using-pytorch-on-amazon-sagemaker-to-classify-news-articles.markdown

 ### 1.1 Transformers: GPT-2 vs BERT

+[GPT-2](https://en.wikipedia.org/wiki/GPT-2) belongs to a family of deep learning models called "[Transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model))".
+Transformers are the building block of the current state-of-the-art NLP architecture.
+It is impossible to explain how transformers work in one paragraph here, but to sum it up, transformers uses a "self-attention" mechanism that computes a representation of a sequence by "learning" the relationship between words at different positions in a sentence.
+A typical transformers design contains two parts, **encoder** and **decoders**, both working as vectorized representation of word relationships.

 <p align="center">
 <img src="/imgs/2022-01-29-train-and-deploy-fine-tuned-gpt-2-model-using-pytorch-on-amazon-sagemaker-to-classify-news-articles/transformer-design.png">
 <br>
 <em> (Image by <a href="https://unsplash.com/@impatrickt?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Jay Alammar</a> on <a href="https://jalammar.github.io/illustrated-transformer/">"The Illustrated Transformer"</a>)</em></p>

-[GPT-2](https://en.wikipedia.org/wiki/GPT-2) belongs to a family of deep learning models called "[Transformers](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model))".
-Transformers are the building block of the current state-of-the-art NLP architecture.
-It is impossible to explain how transformers work in one paragraph here, but to sum it up, transformers uses a "self-attention" mechanism that computes a representation of a sequence by "learning" the relationship between words at different positions in a sentence.
-A typical transformers design contains two parts, **encoder** and **decoders**, both working as vectorized representation of word relationships.

 [GPT-2](https://en.wikipedia.org/wiki/GPT-2) and [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) are two well-known transformer models released in 2018 and 2019, respectively.
-There are newer and better models released since then (for example, [RoBERTa](https://arxiv.org/abs/1907.11692) in 2019 and [GPT-3](https://en.wikipedia.org/wiki/GPT-3) in 2020), however, these two still remain very popular with a lot of industrial applications till now due to great usability and performance.
+There are newer and better models released since then (for example, [RoBERTa](https://arxiv.org/abs/1907.11692) in 2019 and [GPT-3](https://en.wikipedia.org/wiki/GPT-3) in 2020), however, these two still remain very popular with a lot of industrial applications till now, due to their great usability and performance.
 The key difference between GPT-2 and BERT is that GPT-2 in its nature is a generative model while BERT isn't.
 That's why you can find a lot of tech blogs using BERT for text classification tasks and GPT-2 for text-generation tasks, but not much on using GPT-2 for text classification tasks.
 That's why I decided to use GPT-2 here - it's more challenging!

 ### 1.2 Amazon SageMaker

 [Amazon SageMaker](https://aws.amazon.com/sagemaker/) is a great tool to train and deploy deep learning models on cloud instances with a fully-managed infrastructure provided by AWS.
-Within minutes, you can build, train and deploy a model in a Jupyter Notebook and don't have to worry about environment setup stuff, because it comes with many pre-built Conda environments and Docker containers.
+Within minutes, you can build, train and deploy a model in a Jupyter Notebook and don't have to worry about environment setup, because it comes with many pre-built Conda environments and Docker containers.
 It's a huge life-saver for data scientists like me.

-It's worth to mention that SageMaker can also be used for [Streamlit](https://streamlit.io/) app development.
+It's worth mentioning that SageMaker can also be used for [Streamlit](https://streamlit.io/) app development.
 This is very useful for product prototyping, because right after model training, you can directly build an app on the same instance.
 You will see that in this article.

 ## 2. System Requirements